-We're over four months out from when Google will most likely unveil the Google Pixel 4.
+We're still a few months out from when Google will most likely unveil the Google Pixel 4.

-The leaks and rumours have already begun, so Google took control of the narrative and released their own image in a baller power move.
+The leaks and rumours have already begun, with Google even releasing its own image ina baller power move earlier this year.

 Here's everything we know so far.